Shotgun house: History

-A single shotgun in Avalon, Mississippi, was the house of Mississippi John Hurt, and is now a museum.
+A single shotgun in Avalon, Mississippi, which was the house of Mississippi John Hurt.
+It was a museum before it burned down in 2024.

 New Orleans architectural historian Samuel Wilson, Jr. influentially suggested that shotgun-style houses originated in the Creole suburbs (faubourgs) of New Orleans in the early 1800s.
 He also stated that the term "shotgun" is a reference to the idea that if all the doors are opened, a shotgun blast fired into the house from the front doorway will fly cleanly to the other end and out at the back.

 Alternatively, folklorist and professor John Michael Vlach has suggested that the origin of the building style and the name itself may trace back to Haiti and Africa during the 18th century and earlier.
 Vlach claimed the name may have originated from a Dahomey Fon area term to-gun, which means 'place of assembly'.
 The description, probably used in New Orleans by Afro-Haitian slaves, may have been misunderstood and reinterpreted as "shotgun".
 Citing Vlach, James Deetz claimed archaeological support for an African origin in his dig at Parting Ways, a 1790s community of freed black slaves in Plymouth, Massachusetts; his shotgun interpretation of the extremely limited evidence – two rooms that "may or may not have been unified" – has been challenged as "premature".

 Vlach's theory behind the earlier African origin is tied to the history of New Orleans.
 In 1803 there were 1,355 free black people in the city.
 By 1810 black people outnumbered white people 10,500 to 4,500.
 This caused a housing boom.
 As many of both the builders and inhabitants were Africans by way of Haiti, Vlach maintained it was only natural they modeled the new homes after ones they left behind in their homeland.
 Many surviving Haitian dwellings of the period, including about 15 percent of the housing stock of Port-au-Prince, resemble the single shotgun houses of New Orleans.

 The shotgun house was popularized in New Orleans, and, as Fred Kniffen documented in a statewide survey of Louisiana house types in the 1930s, the greatest number are found dispersed from there in a manner that supports the diffusion theory.
 The style was definitely built there by 1832, though there is evidence that houses sold in the 1830s were built 15 to 20 years earlier.